mxenabled/atrium-ruby/README.md

 Or install it yourself as:

-    $ gem install mx-atrium-ruby
+    $ gem install atrium-ruby

-## Usage

-TODO: Write usage instructions here

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Suggested implementation flow can be found in `bin/demo` comments.
+You can also use that as an executable for managing the settings and creating your own test flow to handle the requests and data with `./bin/demo`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mx-atrium-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mxenabled/atrium-ruby.